-Although most will (and even those that don’t say might – at least on a case-by-case status), it’s always best to check with them first.
+Although most will (at least on a case-by-case status), it’s always best to check with them first.

 What about the top schools?

 Yes, even the top schools will accept community college credits.
 They have the same admissions policy as all others.
-Your MCAT, your GPA and your extracurriculars are what they’re going to pay most attention to.
+Your MCAT, your GPA, and your extracurriculars are what they’re going to pay the most attention to.

 Does Harvard medical school accept community college credits?